geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Brief mention of the Dvorak Simplified Keyboard.
   - Strengths of QWERTY layout in terms of hand alternation.
 - Personal Connection and Writing Path
-  - Author's personal relationship with typing.
+  - John's personal relationship with typing.
   - Typing as a skill developed for video games and excellence.
   - Typing speed as a representation of thinking speed.
 - Identity and Communication through Typing
   - Online identity and anonymity linked to typing.
   - Typing as a way to transcend physical limitations.
-  - Author's ongoing connection to typing as a means of self-expression.
+  - John's ongoing connection to typing as a means of self-expression.

 ## The World's Largest Ball of Paint
 - Introduction to American Eccentricity